buchuoer/PhysBench/README.md

 ![Alt text](assets/data_cases_full.png)
 ## Dataset Summary

-The complete **PhysBench** dataset consists of 100,000 entries, organized into 19 subclasses and 10 distinct capability dimensions.
-For convenience, we selected a subset of 10,002 entries, which are more challenging and diverse, as the test set, and 200 entries as the validation set for parameter choosing.
+The complete **PhysBench-test** dataset consists of of 10,002 entries, which are more challenging and diverse, as the test set, and 200 entries as the validation set for parameter choosing.

-- **val**: 200 examples used for model development, validation, or for those with limited computing resources.
-- **test**: 10,002 examples for standard evaluation (include val).
-Notably, the answer labels for test will NOT be publicly released.
-- **train**: The remaining 89,998 examples.

 <img src="assets/stat.png" width="900" />